Alicepinch/stay-in-st-tropez/README.md

 ## Credits

-The google map API's were created following the google map tutorials available https://developers.google.com/maps/documentation/javascript/example and the code was adjusted and modified for my needs for this project.
+- The google map API's were created following the google map tutorials available https://developers.google.com/maps/documentation/javascript/example and the code was adjusted and modified for my needs for this project.
+- Youtube https://www.youtube.com/watch?v=09ck9iz4fEw&t=129s for the video used on webpage.
+- All phone numbers and addresses and booking URL's were taken from google.

 ### Content